ashleshasarnot04/E.library/README.md

 # E.library

-🔹 Project Overview
+Project Overview

 This project is a console-based library management system.
 Users can:

 Add new books to the inventory.

-Borrow a book (if available).
+Borrow a book if it's available.
 Return a book.

-Undo the last borrow/return action using a stack.
+Undo the last borrow or return action using a stack.

-Search/filter for books by title or author.
+Search or filter for books by title or author.
 Display all books in the library.

-🔹 Features in Detail
+Features in Detail
 1. Inventory Management (Linked List)

 Each book is a node in the linked list with fields:

 Book ID
 Title
 Author

-Availability (Yes/No)
+Availability (Yes or No)

-Easy insertion/deletion of books.
+Easy insertion or deletion of books.

-2. Borrow & Return
+2. Borrow and Return

 When a user borrows a book:

 Status changes to Unavailable.
 Action is pushed onto the stack.

 When a user returns a book:

 Status changes to Available.
 Action is pushed onto the stack.

 3. Undo Functionality (Stack)

-Undo the last action (borrow/return).
+Undo the last action, whether it was a borrow or return.

-Pop action from the stack and reverse it.
+Pop the action from the stack and reverse it.

-Example: If the last action was borrow Book A, undo will mark it available again.
+Example: If the last action was borrowing Book A, undoing will mark it available again.

-4. Search & Filter
+4. Search and Filter

 Search by title or author in the linked list.

-Case-insensitive matching for better usability.
+Case-insensitive matching improves usability.

-🔹 How to Run
+How to Run

 Compile the C++ code (g++ elibrary.cpp -o elibrary).
 Run the program (./elibrary).

-Menu will display options:
+The menu will display options: